clayh53/tufte-jekyll/README.md

 ## Some things about the things

 I needed to create several custom Liquid tags to wrap content in the right kind of tags.
 You will create your posts in the normal way in the ```_posts``` directory, and then edit them with Github-Flavored Markdown.
-To all that GFM goodness, you can use the following custom Liquid tags in your content area.
+In addition to all that GFM goodness, you can use the following custom Liquid tags in your content area.

 Note that these tags *have been altered* from Version 1 of this theme to accommodate some responsive features, namely the ability to reveal hidden sidenotes, margin notes and margin figures by tapping either a superscript or a symbol on small screens.
 This requires you to add a parameter to the tag that is a unique *ID* for each tag instance on the page.
 What the id is called is not important, but it is important that it be unique for each individual element on the page.
 I would recommend in the interest of sanity to give names that are descriptive, like ```'sn-id-1'``` or ```'mf-id-rhino'```.